+The Plan was originally effective as of the Original Effective Date and is hereby amended and restated effective as of the Restatement Effective Date.
 The Plan is a successor to the Onconova Therapeutics, Inc. 2018 Omnibus Incentive Compensation Plan, as amended and restated (the "2018 Plan"), which was a successor to the Onconova Therapeutics, Inc. 2013 Equity Incentive Plan (together with the 2018 Plan, the "Prior Plans").
-No additional grants have been or will be made under the 2018 Plan on and after the Effective Date.
+No additional grants have been or will be made under the 2018 Plan on and after the Original Effective Date.
 Outstanding grants under the Prior Plans shall continue in effect according to their terms, and the shares with respect to outstanding grants under the applicable Prior Plan shall be issued or transferred under the applicable Prior Plan.